-308 licences for automatic stations in the band 1240-1300 MHz existed at the end of July 2020.
+308 licenses for automatic stations in the band 1240-1300 MHz existed at the end of July 2020.
 Several licenses may be issued for the same location, one for each transmitting station.
 Naturally, the frequency usage is spatially dense in areas where many people reside.